A Novel Framework for Online Supervised Learning with Feature Selection: Introduction

 \section{Introduction}

-Online learning is one of the most promising approaches to efficiently handle large scale machine learning problems.
-Nowadays, the datasets from various areas such as bioinformatics, medical imaging and computer vision are rapidly increasing in size, and one often encounters datasets so large that they cannot fit in the computer memory.
-Online methods are capable of addressing these issues by constructing the model sequentially, one example at a time.
-A comprehensive survey of the online learning and online optimization literature has been presented in \cite{hazan2016introduction}.
+Online learning is one of the most promising research areas that can efficiently handle large-scale data analysis problems.
+In many scenarios, since observations are coming in real-time, it is not easy to collect all observations together and then learn a model.
+Moreover, due to datasets from various areas such as bioinformatics, medical imaging, and computer vision rapidly increasing in size, we often encounter the problem that datasets are so large that they cannot fit in the computer memory.
+Learning statistical models from such large-scale datasets needs a large amount of computational and stored resources.
+The conventional online framework can address these issues by constructing and updating the model sequentially, using one example at a time, or a mini-batch of examples at a time.
+There are a sequence of observations $\bz_i = (\bx_i, y_i)$, $i = 1, 2,...$, that are coming, where $\bx_i \in \RR^p$ is a $p$-dimensional vector and $y_i \in \RR$.
+Consider the coming $n$-th observation $\bz_n$ and the current model coefficient vector $\bbeta_{n} \in \RR^p$, the updated $\bbeta_{n+1}$ can be learned sequentially by updating the gradient

-In this paper, we assume that a sequence of i.i.d observations $\bz_1, \bz_2, \cdots, \bz_n$ are generated from an unknown distribution, and the goal is to minimize a loss function where $f(\cdot; \bz_i):\RR^p\to \RR$ is a per-example loss function.

-In online learning, the coefficient $\bw$ is estimated sequentially, from $\bz_1, \bz_2, \cdots, \bz_{i-1}$ is obtained a coefficient vector $\mathbf{w}_i$.
-In the theoretical analysis of online learning, it is of interest to obtain an upper bound of the regret, which measures what is lost compared to an offline optimization algorithm, and in a way measuring the speed of convergence of the online algorithms.
+where $f(\cdot; \bz_n):\RR^p \to \RR$ is a per-example loss function and $\eta$ is a learning rate.
+The elements in the vector $\bbeta_1 = \mathbf{0}$ are the initialized coefficients.
+In the theoretical analysis of online learning, it is of interest to obtain an upper bound of the regret

-Traditional online algorithms are all designed based on a sequential procedure. \cite{zinkevich2003online} proved that under the assumption that $f(\mathbf{w} ; z_i)$ is Lipschitz-continuous and convex w.r.t $\mathbf{w}$, the regret enjoys the upper bound of $\mathcal{O}(1/ \sqrt{n})$.
-Furthermore, if $f(\mathbf{w} ; z_i)$ is a strongly convex function, \cite{hazan2007logarithmic} showed that the regret has the logarithmic upper bound of $\mathcal{O}(\log(n)/ n)$.
+The regret can measure the difference of the loss compared to an offline optimization algorithm, and the speed of convergence of the online algorithms.
+Under the assumptions that $f(\bbeta; \bz_i)$ is Lipschitz-continuous and convex w.r.t $\bbeta$, the regret enjoys the upper bound of $\mathcal{O}(1/ \sqrt{n})$ \citep{zinkevich2003online}.
+Moreover, if $f(\bbeta; \bz_i)$ is a strongly convex function, the regret has the logarithmic upper bound of $\mathcal{O}(\log(n)/n)$ \citep{hazan2007logarithmic}.

-However, traditional online algorithms have some limitations.
-Firstly, they cannot access the full gradient to update the parameter vector in each iteration.
-Online methods are sequential methods, using one observation or a mini-batch for acceleration \citep{cotter2011better} in each iteration.
-As a consequence, online algorithms suffer a lower convergence rate than traditional batch learning algorithms, $\mathcal{O}(1/\sqrt{n})$ for general convexity and $\mathcal{O}(\log(n)/n)$ for strongly convex functions \citep{shalev2014understanding}.
-In comparison, offline gradient descent enjoys the convergence rate of $\mathcal{O}(1/n)$.
-More importantly, the standard online algorithms, such as stochastic gradient descent, are not able to exploit the sparse structure of the feature vector, i.e. they cannot select features and recover the support of the true signal.